 To amend the acidic soil, add lime to the ground.
 If you do not want to use lime, then you can use organic compost in the sand and improve the aeration and drainage to maintain the right environment.

 Raspberry plants do not like much water.
-For planting location with poor drainage, you can install drain tiles.
+For planting locations with poor drainage, you can install drain tiles.
 These drain tiles should be at least 25 inches deep near the row.
 Another good alternative will be to plant raspberries in a raised garden bed.

 Raspberry bush needs at least 6 to 8 hours of sunlight in a day.
 So, plant it in open areas where it can get enough sunlight.
 Do not plant it near the big trees.